tailwindlabs/tailwindcss.com/source/docs/theme.blade.md

 ### Referencing other values

 If you need to reference another value in your theme, you can do so by providing a closure instead of a static value.
+The closure will receive a `theme()` function as its first argument, and as the second argument, it will receive an object containing utility functions.

-The closure will receive a `theme()` function that you can use to look up other values in your theme using dot notation.
+#### The `theme()` function

+You can use the `theme()` function to look up other values in your theme using dot notation.
 For example, you could generate `fill` utilities for every color in your color palette by referencing `theme('colors')` in your `fill` configuration:

 ```js
 // tailwind.config.js